 [Section 43A inserted by No. 6 of 2008 s.
 26.]

-44. When surety undertaking extends to different time or different time and place substituted under section 31
+44. When surety undertaking extends to different time or different time and place substituted under s.
+31

 (1) A surety undertaking does not extend to the failure by the accused to appear at a different time or a different time and place substituted pursuant to section 31 unless —